arangodb/docs/3.9/graphs-smart-graphs.md

 ## Disjoint SmartGraphs

-Disjoint SmartGraphs are useful for use cases which have to deal with large hierarchical graphs, when you have clearly separated branches in your graph dataset.
-Disjoint SmartGraphs enable the automatic sharding of these branches and prohibits edges connecting them.
+Disjoint SmartGraphs are useful for use cases which have to deal with a large forest of graphs, when you have clearly separated subgraphs in your graph dataset.
+Disjoint SmartGraphs enable the automatic sharding of these subgraphs and prohibits edges connecting them.

 ![Disjoint SmartGraphs](images/SmartGraphs-Disjoint.png)